(photo courtesy Leon Hammack)

 Once he finished his PA announcement we started to engage in some conversation.
 Before even the first thought was completely expressed, a hissing sound emanating from just below the left corner of where the front windshield meets the glareshield.
 Almost simultaneously with the hissing sound, came smoke boiling out from under that same corner.
 Likewise within a nano-second of the hissing and the smoke, fire erupted in that very same left-hand corner of the front windshield with flames running all the way up to the ceiling of the cockpit!
 “Holy S!*t” was my first thought!

-As I whirled around and jumped out of my seat to grab the Halon fire bottle, which is located behind my seat on the back wall of the cockpit, the oxygen hose that is attached to my mask had reached its length limit, snatching both my goggles and mask off my face.
+As I whirled around and jumped out of my seat to grab the Halon fire bottle, which is located behind my seat on the back wall of the cockpit, the oxygen hose that is attached to my mask had reached its length limit, snatching my goggles, my glasses, and O2 mask off my face.
 Holly Moses, I thought!
 This is extremely bad timing and what a horribly poor design this is!
-I am now stuck with fighting this fire, at least momentarily, without the use of my oxygen mask and smoke goggles.
-THIS REALLY SUCKS!
+I am now stuck with fighting this fire, at least momentarily, without the use of my oxygen mask. and my smoke goggles.

 After I retrieved the first Halon fire bottle, I got my mask and goggles back on and began to fight this cockpit fire.
 I pulled the pin, pointed the nozzle at the base of the flames, and squeezed the trigger.
 It seemed like simultaneously the bottle emptied and the flames extinguished.
 Thank you God, I thought!
 My pulse lessened and I started to breath easier.
 However, that feeling was only to be momentary at best!